DianaElenaStancu/AndroidProject/README.md

 # AndroidProject
-This project was build during Android Fundamentals in Java Course
+This project was built during Android Fundamentals in Java Course